 Park Tool FR-5.2 Cassette Lockring Tool

-It’s not very big and it’s not very heavy, but as a cassette nut does require a specialist tool that not everyone has, it can really help to bring one along.
+It’s not very big and it’s not very heavy, and as a cassette nut does require a specialist tool that not everyone has, it can really help to bring one along.
 But then again, this isn’t the most common of issues to have.

 For all the frustration a snapped gear cable can cause, compared to how small, light, and quick to fit they are, it can be a good idea to take one along with you.